 It is expected that 800G optical transceivers by integrating two 400G optical channels into one optical module will be on the market in 2021.
 However, such an 800G fiber optic module cannot deliver a low-cost and high-performance 800G data center interconnect solution.

 2. QSFP-DD800 MSA & 800G Pluggable MSA

 Given the deployment of 400G optical transceivers is underway, the exploration of 800G optical modules begins to attract the attention of the industry.
-Up to now, there are two MSA organizations to standardized 800G modules for QSFP-DD spec, one is QSFP-DD800 MSA, the other is 800G Pluggable MSA.
+Up to now, there are two MSA organizations to standardize 800G modules for QSFP-DD spec, one is QSFP-DD800 MSA, and the other is 800G Pluggable MSA.

 ∆ 8 Members of QSFP-DD800 MSA

 Established on September 19, 2019, QSFP DD800 MSA consists of 8 major industry manufacturers from optical module manufacturers to system manufacturers.
 This 800G MSA is committed to continuing the current design of 400G QSFP-DD optical modules and developing a new generation QSFP-DD optical module with a total of 8 channels and single-link 100Gbps.

 It is expected that QSFP-DD800 MSA will finish its first MSA 800G standard draft cooperated by its 8 members in the next few months this year and other companies will be welcome to join in to improve the MSA specification.
 Industry projections forecast that the 800G Ethernet standard will inherit the success of optical transceivers in the QSFP form factor since these 8 members are the leading company in the industry.

 ● QSFP-DD800 MSA Specification for 800G Optical Module